GEO vs SEO

 If you work in digital marketing, you've probably heard the term GEO appearing alongside SEO.
 But what exactly is the difference?
 Are they competing strategies, or complementary?
 And should your business invest in both?

 This guide breaks down GEO vs SEO in plain English: what each does, how they differ, where they overlap, and how to build a strategy that covers both.
-It also folds in Foglift's Q2 2026 research across 311 AEO-scored domains and 375 buyer-intent AI search responses.
+It also folds in Foglift's Q2 2026 research across 311 domains with complete AI Readiness scoring and 375 buyer-intent AI search responses.

 TL;DR